 - EITI Standard – ensuring that there is a clear understanding of the changes to the 2016 EITI Standard and the procedures for countries to transition to the EITI Standard, as well as

-Peer Leaning - Though each country aims to bring transparency under one Standard, experiences and processes are quite different from country to country.
+Peer Learning - Though each country aims to bring transparency under one Standard, experiences and processes are quite different from country to country.

 EITI Data - making greater use of the data produced by EITI reports and making the data more open.